Your agents don't follow process.

 You stay in control

-Pause work, reassign it, or send it back a step — all without breaking the flow.
+Pause work, reassign it, or send it back a step — all without breaking flow.
 You're the human in the loop, not a bystander.

 Work moves itself forward